adapter-hub/adapters/adapter_docs/methods.md

 The PHM layer has the following additional properties: `phm_dim`, `shared_phm_rule`, `factorized_phm_rule`, `learn_phm`,
 `factorized_phm_W`, `shared_W_phm`, `phm_c_init`, `phm_init_range`, `hypercomplex_nonlinearity`

-For more information check out the [`AdapterConfig`](transformers.AdapterConfig) class.
+For more information, check out the [`AdapterConfig`](transformers.AdapterConfig) class.

-To add a Compacter to your model you can use the predefined configs:
+To add a Compacter to your model, you can use the predefined configs:
 ```python
 from transformers.adapters import CompacterConfig